Yerticus/Yerticus.github.io/Weekly Report/3_web_basics.md

 ### Summary
 >A web server hosts a site on a local server connected to a network.
-A user searches for a wbesite by typing the domain name into the url/web browser.
+A user searches for a website by typing the domain name into the url/web browser.
 A DNS connects to the host server and translates the domain name into it's IP address.
 That is then sent back to the user in order to view the webpages of that website.......